Mowgli's Brothers: Plot summary

 Father Wolf and Mother Wolf, Raksha, a pair of wolves raising a family of cubs, are furious to learn from Tabaqui the jackal that Shere Khan the lame tiger is hunting in their territory because he might kill men and bring human retribution upon the jungle.
 When Father Wolf hears something approaching their den, it turns out to be not the tiger, but a naked human baby boy.
 Raksha decides to adopt the hairless "man-cub".
 Her determination is only strengthened by the arrival of Shere Khan, who demands the cub for his meal.
 The wolves drive off the tiger, and Raksha names him Mowgli, which means frog because of his almost hairless body.

 At the wolf pack's meeting at Council Rock, Baloo the bear speaks for the man-cub, and Bagheera the black panther buys his life with a freshly killed bull.
 Baloo and Bagheera undertake the task of educating Mowgli as he grows.
-Meanwhile, Shere Khan plans to take revenge on the wolf pack by persuading the younger wolves to despose their leader Akela.
+Meanwhile, Shere Khan plans to take revenge on the wolf pack by persuading the younger wolves to depose their leader Akela.

 When Mowgli is about 11 years old, Bagheera tells him of Shere Khan's plan.
 Mowgli, being human, is the only creature in the jungle that does not fear fire, so he steals a pot of burning coals from a nearby village in order to use it against Shere Khan.

-The young wolves prevent Akela from catching his prey, and at that night's meeting, Shere Khan demands that Akela be killed and the man-cub given to him.
+The young wolves prevent Akela from catching his prey, and at that night's meeting, Shere Khan demands that the man-cub given to him.
 Mowgli, despite being naked and unprotected, relentlessly attacks Shere Khan with a burning branch and drives him and his allies away, but realizes to his sorrow that he must now leave the pack and return to humanity.
 As he leaves, he vows to return one day and lay Shere Khan's hide upon the Council Rock.